LittleFrog1959/ioController/README.md

 # ioController
 Input/Output (IO) Controller based on RPi4 and AB Electronics PIO boards.

-Presents a TCP/IP socket server.
+Presents a TCP/IP socket server to a Test Controller.
 This interface can be used to exchange real time information on the state of the I/O.

-This project is a front end to another project which uses Robot Framework to provide an automated test environment for real time system testing.
+This project is a front end to another project which uses Robot Framework to provide an automated test environment for real time system testing (i.e. the Test Controller).

 You can find information about Robot Framework here https://robotframework.org/